SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/01-What-is-DOM.md

 Having to work **directly** with text at a large website is a tedious task.

-The DOM eases working with HTML by **translating it to objects**, which can easily be manipulated by Javascript.
+The DOM eases working with HTML by **translating it to objects**, which can easily be manipulated by JavaScript.

-DOM is simply a **link** between HTML documents and the Javascript programming language.
+DOM is simply a **link** between HTML documents and the JavaScript programming language.

 Through DOM manipulations the developer can: